googleapis/google-api-nodejs-client/.github/CONTRIBUTING.md

 $ npm install
 ```

-Builds or tests require the installation of [`make`](https://www.gnu.org/software/make/).
+Builds or tests require the installation of [`make`](https://www.gnu.org/software/make/), which is likely already installed if you develop on Linux or OSX.
 To perform the first build, go ahead and run it!

 ``` sh
 $ make